punkave/pk-pattern-library/README.md

   }
 ```

-By default, your new pattern library will load by visiting `/styleguide`.
-This can be configured (see below).
+By default, visiting `/styleguide` will load the pattern library.
+This is configurable (see below).

 #### Global Options